jonaswjs/ax-developer-tools-widget/content/widgets/developer-toolbar-widget/README.md

 *R2.2* The widget MUST allow for the grid visualization layer to be configured through a resource.
 The widget MUST act as a slave to the grid resource.

+*R2.3* The widget MUST hide the button if the grid resource is empty and has no grid configuration.

 #### 3. Show Toolbar or a Message

 *R3.1* The widget MUST listen to flags and either show a toolbar with the buttons for the features above or if no LaxarJS Application is available it MUST show a message.

+#### 4. Show Tab Bar and Provide Widget Areas

+*R4.1* The widget MUST show a tab bar with three tabs: Events, Page, Log.

+*R4.2* The widget MUST provide a widget area for each tab.

+*R4.3* The widget MUST manage the visibility of the provided widget areas.

 ## Integration